lmaisenbacher/rp-lockbox/README.md

 internal state of the PID controller is frozen and a triangular voltage sweep with user-defined slew rate and increasing amplitude is generated on the output.
 Once the lock status is asserted as locked, the PID controller is engaged again.

+### External lock reset
+An external digital input can be used to reset each of the PID controllers.
+If the lock reset is enabled, all output from the controller is suppressed, including the from the relock feature, when the lock reset input is asserted high.
+In addition, the internal integrator registers are cleared, that is, the integrators are reset.
+When the lock reset input is asserted low, controller operation proceeds as if the lock had just been engaged.
+The digital input can be chosen to be either DIO5_P or DIO6_P, both of which are located on the GPIO pins of extension connector E1.
+Note that by default, there are no pull-down resistors present on the GPIO pins, meaning the input state is not defined as long as no input is connected.
+By connecting the lock status output of one of the PID controllers (e.g., PID11) to the lock reset input of another PID controller (e.g., PID22), the controllers can be cascaded: e.g., PID22 is only active when PID11 is asserted locked.

 ### Input and output configuration
 The table below shows the input and output configuration for each of the four PID controllers: